 Please see below for a list of resources for complying with Illinois public health requirements.
 This list will be updated as new requirements and announcements become available.

 - Illinois Executive Order 2021-10 (COVID-19 Executive Order No. 79) – 05.17.2021 - Bridge Phase Order - Safely expands activities for businesses and organizations that were limited during prior mitigation phases of the COVID-19 pandemic.
 The order aligns with the latest CDC guidance and rescinds emergency rules requiring face masks for fully vaccinated individuals.
-However, masks are still required for everyone in healthcare settings, in congregate settings and on transit.
+However, masks are still required for everyone in healthcare settings, congregate settings and on transit.

-- Restore Illinois – State Reopening Plan – 05.05.2020 – Released by Governor Pritzker's office, this PDF details Illinois's five-phased plan for re-opening.
+- Restore Illinois – State Reopening Plan – 05.05.2020 – Released by Governor Pritzker's office, this page details Illinois's five-phased plan for re-opening.
 This framework is continually monitored and updated as research and science develop.

 - Illinois Department of Commerce – State Reopening Plan – The Illinois Department of Commerce & Economic Opportunity evaluates the Restore Illinois plan to provide guidelines and tools for various industries based on which phase of the plan the state is currently in.